gparlakov/angular-realworld-example-app/TASKS.md

 ### Bonus State management task

+### Use the Chrome Performance tool
+  - navigate to `/admin`
+  - open chrome dev tools - performance panel
+  - click the `Record` button on the top-left (or Ctrl + E)
+  - interact with the buttons
+  - click the `Stop` button
+  - notice on the Main thread the red-cornered event handlers (when hovered they say 'Warning: Event handler took xxx ms')
+  - if selected and then on the bottom tabs select Bottom-Up and order by 'Self Time' we can see the reason of our sluggish UI
+  - on the far right there's a link to the exact place in the file where the method is located (or the TS by source-map!)

 All 3 HomeComponent, ProfileArticlesComponent, ProfileFavoritesComponent use the articles filter functionality and separately change the filter of the article.
 Home toggles between `Feed`, `Global feed` (i.e. latest) and `Tags` in the filter